 Note: Some providers with paid services offer free trials.
 For simplicity, we did not list that information in the table above.

-For more information about these credit-score providers and a complete list of where you can get your credit score, check out our detailed comparison of the best credit-score sites.
+For more information about where you can get your credit score, check out our complete list of the best credit-score sites.

 It’s always good to brush up on the benefits of checking your credit score.
 And in short, checking your credit is important because it:

 - Gives you a good sense of your financial fitness, providing a numerical grade for the contents of your credit reports;

 - Helps you get the best possible credit card and loan terms, and reduces the likelihood of rejection;

-- Makes comparing financial products easier, as most offers list the credit standing (e.g., Excellent, Good, Bad) you need to qualify; and
+- Makes comparing financial products easier, as most offers list a minimum level of credit (e.g., Excellent, Good, Bad) needed to qualify; and

 - Tells you how closely you need to review your credit reports.
 A score that is much lower than you’d expect is an obvious red flag, perhaps indicating potential fraud.